On this page

 Administration and control at local and/or institutional level

 The municipal administrations are exclusively responsible for the schools, the governing bodies of which are the municipalities, just like any other governing body (i.e. the German-speaking Community or a free, private governing body) can only be responsible for its own schools at local level.
 As the governing body, the municipality can decide what syllabi it would like to introduce for use in its schools and what methods should be applied.
-It recruits and appoints the staff of the municipal schools under the rules laid down by the Parliament of the DG in staff regulations (decree of 29 March 2004), which are equally binding on all municipalities and municipal schools.
+It recruits and appoints the staff of the municipal schools under the rules laid down by the Parliament of the German-speaking Community in staff regulations in accordance with the Decree establishing the statute of subsidized staff members of the official subsidized education system and official subsidized PMS centers of 29 March 2004 (Dekret zur Festlegung des Statuts der subventionierten Personalmitglieder des offiziellen subventionierten Unterrichtswesens und der offiziellen subventionierten PMS-Zentren vom 29.
+März 2004), which are equally binding on all municipalities and municipal schools.
 It decides on the required infrastructure measures and sets the budget each year that the municipal schools have available for the procurement of teaching aids.

 Administration and control at institutional level

-The assistance of the various persons involved in the education system is provided by the Educational Council, the School Council and the Parents' Association.
+The assistance of the various persons involved in the education system is provided by the Pedagogical Council (Pädagogischer Rat), the School Representation (Schülervertretung) and the Parent Council (Elternrat).

 All participants, i.e. the pupils and parents, the management, teaching, educational support and administration staff as well as the paramedic and social-psychological staff acquire rights and obligations that they exercise within the bodies provided.